+7.1 A1 - Meta-Data Definitions NAFv3: NAV-3b
-The A1 Meta-Data Definitions Viewpoint is concerned the categories of meta-data tag used throughout the architecture.

-- Shall list all the meta-data tags used throughout the architecture. - Shall include required meta-data tags to aid with searching and discovery. - May list the architectural elements that are tagged, although this can be unwieldy in larger architectures.
+The A1 Meta-Data Definitions Viewpoint is concerned the categories of meta-data tag used through the architecture.
+Views implementing this Viewpoint: Shall list all the meta-data tags used throughout the architecture.
+Shall include required meta-data tags to aid with searching and discovery.
+May list the architectural elements that are tagged, although this can be unwieldy in larger architectures.

+CONCERNS ADDRESSED USAGE

+Architecture element discovery.
+Rights management.
+Protective marking at fine-grain.
+Setting up standard tag types for the architecture.
+Assigning tags to architectural elements.

+REPRESENTATION